 v.
 The Directors had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively.

 vi.
 The Directors had devised proper system to ensure compliance with the provisions of all applicable laws and that such system were adequate and operating effectively.

-The Board has constituted the Audit Committee which comprises of Mr Kranti Sinha, Independent Director as Chairman and Utpal Sheth, Independent Director, Mr. Anand Bathiya, Independent Director, as the members.
+The Board has constituted the Audit Committee which comprises of Mr. Kranti Sinha, Independent Director as Chairman and Mr. Rasesh Kanakia, Executive Director, Mr. Utpal Sheth, Independent Director, Mr. Anand Bathiya, Independent Director, as the members.
 More details on the Committee are given in the Corporate Governance Report which forms part of this Annual Report.

-Pursuant to the provisions of the Companies Act, 2013 and Clause 49 of the Listing Agreement, the Board has carried out an evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Appointment & Remuneration Committees.
+Pursuant to the provisions of the Companies Act, 2013 and Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Board has carried out an evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Appointment & Remuneration Committees.
 A structured questionnaire was prepared after taking into consideration inputs received from the Directors, covering various aspects of the Boards functioning such as adequacy of the composition of the Board and its Committees, Board culture, execution and performance of specific duties, obligations and governance.